 What is a Shaker Fixture?

-Shaker Fixture Design
+Tips for Shaker Fixture Design

 Additionally, the fixture must be designed and constructed so it is not damaged during testing.
 However, this reliability cannot be achieved by over-engineering a massive fixture.
 Additional mass causes the shaker to work harder and limits its responsiveness to changing control signals.